cloudmesh/cloudmesh1/docs/source/man/man.rst

     Description:

-        The command without a parameter will be extecuted and the interactive python mode is entered.
+        The command without a parameter will be executed and the interactive python mode is entered.
 The python mode can be ended with ``Ctrl-D`` (Unix) / ``Ctrl-Z`` (Windows), ``quit()``,'`exit()``.
 Non-python commands can be issued with